-Available information indicates that the persecution of persons living with noticeable mental or physical disabilities may be for reasons of membership of a particular social group, defined by an innate characteristic (disability); and distinct identity in the context of Nigeria, because they are perceived as being different by the surrounding society (e.g. linked to [Individuals accused of witchcraft or threatened in relation to ritual killings](#)).
+Available information indicates that the persecution of persons living with noticeable mental or physical disabilities may be for reasons of membership of a particular social group, defined by a common background that cannot be changed or an innate characteristic (disability); and distinct identity in the context of Nigeria, because they are perceived as being different by the surrounding society (e.g. linked to Individuals accused of witchcraft).

-[22] CJEU, M'Bodj, paras.
+^[15] CJEU, M'Bodj, paras.
 35-36. [[back to text](#)]